Summer Journalism Institute

 - Newspaper and yearbook staffs (not required to be in either)

-- Housing will be in the Keys Complex from Saturday night through Thursday afternoon.
+- Housing will be on campus from Saturday night through Thursday afternoon.

-- The workshop costs $550.
-That includes all instruction, housing and meals.
+- The workshop costs will include all instruction, housing and meals.
 (Payment will be online by credit card)

 Storytelling: From crafting the right lead to combining the basics of audio and photography, this class will tackle a variety of storytelling and newsgathering methods.
 Students will examine news and feature writing; learn how to use social media tools; and produce textual-based and include multimedia elements in their news stories.
 Students will contribute to a class blog and leave with clips of their hands-on storytelling experience.